 Financial assets held for trading are classified as financial assets at fair value through profit or loss.
-Financial assets held for trading are derivatives (including separated embedded derivatives) or financial assets acquired principally for the purpose of selling in the near term.
+Financial assets held for trading are financial assets acquired principally for the purpose of selling or repurchasing in the near term or derivatives (including separated embedded derivatives) unless they are designated as effective hedging instruments.